Court of Justice of the European Union (CJEU)

 Composition and role of the Court of Justice of the EU

-The European Court of Justice (ECJ) is the judicial institution of the European Union.
+The Court of Justice of the European Union (CJEU) is the judicial institution of the European Union.
 This means that it deals with disputes between parties as the courts do in Ireland.
-The ECJ has the important function of ensuring that European law is interpreted and applied in the same way in every member state.
+The CJEU ensures that European law is interpreted and applied in the same way in every member state.

 It sits in Luxembourg and is composed of the General Court and the Court of Justice.
 The General Court has 54 judges and the Court of Justice has 27 judges, one from each member state.
 In addition to the 27 judges, there are 11 Advocates General who deliver reasoned opinions on cases to assist the Court of Justice in making its decisions.

 The General Court deals with certain categories of cases at first instance.
 Decisions of the General Court can be appealed to the Court of Justice.

 Judges and Advocates General of the CJEU must have the qualifications to be appointed to the highest national courts in their member states or they may be jurisconsults (academic lawyers).
 Once they are appointed, they may not hold any other office of an administrative or political nature and they may not engage in any occupation, paid or unpaid.
 The Judges and Advocates General are appointed by joint agreement of the governments of the member states.
 They have a renewable term of 6 years.